 In addition to propping your kid's pillows so they can sleep in a more upright position to achieve easier breathing, a cool mist humidifier will help break up mucus, relieve congestion and coughing and provide humidity in the air which can help keep nasal and throat passages hydrated.
 Additionally, the humidity also aids in fighting the flu virus by decreasing its chance of survival in the air and on surfaces. (source)

 Ailment: Can't Stop Coughing to Catch Some ZZZs

-An ingenious mom of four created Maty's natural and organic whole food health alternatives using ingredients parents can trust.
-You won't have to worry about any of the icky, harmful additives like petroleum and hydrogenated oils and GMOs found in mainstream over the counter cold remedies for kids because Maty's uses only the highest quality real ingredients that contain immune boosters in addition to being vegan, soy free, gluten-free, dairy free and alcohol free.
+When you use natural ingredients, you don't have to worry about any of the icky, harmful additives like petroleum and hydrogenated oils and GMOs found in many OTC cold remedies for kids.
 We love Maty's All Natural Vapor Rub for Children and All Natural Baby Chest Rub for babies because they are formulated with age-appropriate dilutions of essential oils that safely and effectively relieve symptoms of coughing and stuffiness.
 Maty's line of cough syrups (powered by potent honey) that target a variety of cold symptoms also get a big thumbs-up from us for relying on the power of nature to bring relief to babies and kids.